FoliniC/cronostar-card/README.md

 1. Open HACS in Home Assistant.
 2. Go to "Frontend" -> Click the "+" button.
-3. Search for "Scheduler Card" and install it.
+3. Search for "CronoStar Card" and install it.
 4. Restart Home Assistant.

 ### Manual Installation

-1. Download `cronostar-card.js` from the [latest release](https://github.com/YOUR_USERNAME/cronostar-card/releases).
+1. Download `cronostar-card.js` from the [latest release](https://github.com/FoliniC/cronostar-card/releases).
 2. Copy it to your `/config/www/` directory.
 3. Add it as a resource in Lovelace:
     ```yaml